The Bankrate promise

 - No collateral required.
 Even if you don’t have collateral to back a business loan, you have an option with unsecured business loans.

 - Faster loan approval.
 If you don’t have assets to assess, the loan application often goes much quicker, and you can get your funds sooner than you would with a secured business loan.

 - May still require a personal guarantee.
-Without collateral backing a loan, lenders may still want some reassurance that you will pay back what you owe.
+Without collateral backing a loan, lenders may still want reassurance that you will repay what you owe.
 A personal guarantee is a provision that requires you to take personal responsibility for the loan if the business fails.

 - Higher interest rates.
 Unsecured business loans often have higher interest rates because they require the lender to take a higher risk than with a secured loan.

-- Less loan options.
-With secured business loans, there are a variety of options available, But lenders don’t offer as many options for unsecured loans, and some lenders do not offer any unsecured business loan options at all.
+- Fewer loan options.
+With secured business loans, there are a variety of options available.
+But lenders don’t offer as many options for unsecured loans, and some do not offer any unsecured business loan options.

 The best unsecured business loan offers affordable financing without securing the loan with collateral.
 As you look, consider what the best option is for you.
 Think about the interest rates, fees and other costs of the loan for each lender to understand the full picture of the loan costs.